Contents

 (2) An agreement that excludes or limits this right does not prevent its being asserted if there are grounds for assuming dishonest management.

-As matters concerning money or the GbR’s assets can arise, it is best to keep non-management partners up to date on the GbR’s performance, and the best time and place to do so is a partners’ meeting.
+Matters concerning money or the GbR’s assets can arise, so it is best to keep non-management partners up to date on the GbR’s performance.
+The best time and place to do so is a partners’ meeting.

 Tip: It would be wise to call a partners’ meeting at least once per year to report on the close of the financial year.